ampl/mp/solvers/ilogcp/README.rst

      timelimit = 600

 any of which limits CP Optimizer search time to 600 seconds.
-Options such as logverbosity, that take enumerated list of values, accept both numeric and string values, so
+Options such as ``logverbosity``, that take enumerated list of values, accept both numeric and string values, so

 ::